cobalthq/cobalt-product-public-docs/content/en/BestPractices/prevent-xml-external-entities-attack.md

 ## Best Practices

-- Disable External Entity Referencing
+- Disable external entity referencing.
-    - Restrict the DTD and External Entity parsing from the XML parser.
+  - Restrict DTD and external entity parsing from the XML parser.

-- Use Less Complex Data Formats
+- Use less complex data formats.
-    - Use data formats such as JavaScript Object Notation (JSON) to prevent serialization process that could prevent XXE attack.
+  - Use data formats such as JavaScript Object Notation (JSON) to prevent the serialization process that could prevent XXE attacks.

-- Use of Secure Libraries
+- Use secure libraries.
-    - Implement the latest patches to the XML libraries and always use secure alternatives.
-Make sure to update SOAP to SOAP 1.2 or higher.
+  - Implement the latest patches in your XML libraries, and always use secure alternatives.
+Make sure to update the Simple Object Access Protocol (SOAP) to version 1.2 or later.

-- Implement Whitelisting
+- Implement whitelisting.
-    - Make sure to sanitize and filter sensitive data within the XML body to ensure a maliciously crafted payload is not accepted.
+  - Sanitize and filter sensitive data within XML bodies to ensure that your application doesn't accept malicious payloads.

-- Use XSD Validator
+- Use an XML Schema Definition (XSD) validator.
-    - To validate XML and XSL file upload functionality, use the XSD validator.
+  - To validate the upload of XML and XSL files, use an XSD validator.

-- Disallow unnecessary protocols
+- Disallow unnecessary protocols.
-    - Restrict the use of unnecessary protocols such as file://, gopher://, or schema://.
-An attacker may use them to bypass the restrictions you’ve set.
+  - Restrict the use of unnecessary protocols such as `file://`, `gopher://`, or `schema://`.
+An attacker may use them to bypass the restrictions you've set.

-- As an additional preventional method, you may also implement SAST tools to scan the source code for XXE vulnerability patterns and harden the code.
+- As an additional preventative measure, implement [Source Code Analysis Tools (SAST)](https://owasp.org/www-community/Source_Code_Analysis_Tools) to scan the source code for XXE vulnerability patterns and harden the code.

 ## References